msadatsafavi/txBenefit/README.md

 <!-- badges: end -->
 This tutotial provides background information and stepwise tutorial for Cb calculations.

+IMPORTANT NOTE: These are the early days of this package.
+If you find a bug, please contact the developer (Mohsen Sadatsafavi - <msafavi@mail.ubc.ca>).
+Your efforts in making this package better are appreciated.

 ### What is Cb?

 Consider a risk model that predicts the rate or risk of an outcome (e.g., 5-year mortality due to breast cancer).
 The risk model estimates the risk / rate of the event given an individual's characteristics.
 The discriminatory performance of such a model is often communicated in terms of C-statistic (or area under the curve of the receiver operating characteristic curve).